cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The FROST protocol maintains two separate assumptions for the underlying network depending on the operation being performed.

-## Key Generation
+* *Key Generation*.
 At the time of key generation, secret shares need to be sent to each participant.
 Consequently, the network layer must provide the properties of authenticity (for both sender and receiver), confidentiality, and integrity.
 Mutual TLS is one appropriate option.

-## Signing
+* *Signing*.
 Signing operations only require a reliable network, since messages exchanged during signing operations are all within the public domain.
 An attacker masquerading as another participant will result only in an invalid signature.